Baka Prase: Allegations of child grooming

-On 4 July 2020, Ilić got accused of child grooming, to which Ilić responded explaining that he had a sexual intercourse with a 16-year-old girl, who told him that she was 18.
-Another girl started making TikTok & Twitter posts, where she exposes Ilić supposedly having sexual explicit chats with minors, to which Ilić responded that most of them faked or never told their ages, and that one of the chats was fabricated, and that he is making a criminal complaint over the false claim.
+On July 4, 2020, Ilić was accused of child grooming.
+Ilić responded to this accusation explaining that he had sexual intercourse with a 16-year-old girl who told him that she was 18.
+Another girl started making TikTok and Twitter posts exposing that Ilić supposedly engaged in sexual explicit chats with minors.
+Ilić responded by saying that most of the minors in question either faked or never told their ages and that one of the chats was fabricated.
+Ilić further stating that he is planning to file a criminal complaint over the false claim.
 Because of the claims, Ilić's sponsors dropped him.
-The allegations motivated Ilić to make a music video for the song named "Lična", which got age-restricted, and taken down from the Serbian YouTube trending list for being too explicit.
+The allegations motivated Ilić to make a music video for the song "Lična", which was age-restricted and taken down from the Serbian YouTube trending list for being too explicit.
 On Twitter, a video appeared of Ilić supposedly possessing cocaine during the creation of the music video, to which Ilić responded that it was just rice.
 The cocaine allegations escalated in Ilić making a YouTube video, defending himself regarding the rumors.
 Because of the allegations, Ilić revealed that he would take a break from YouTube.